-Maryland is celebrating the year of the woman in 2020, the centennial of the ratification of the 19th amendment.
+Maryland is celebrating the year of the woman in 2021.
 To celebrate, we are taking a look at the roles women played on the C&O Canal.
 Much of the canal’s history focuses on men, but Karen Gray, the C&O Canal National Historical Park’s volunteer historian, pieced together information on the canal’s women.
 Read More

 The threat of Hurricane Florence this past September reminded people across the Mid-Atlantic about past hurricanes that have devastated the area.

 In June of 1972, Hurricane Agnes came roaring into Maryland.
 It would go on to cause over $110,000,000 worth of damage in Maryland alone.
 Susan S. Garmon was a 17 year-old teenager at the time, living in Lockhouse 6 with her family in the newly-created Chesapeake and Ohio Canal National Historical Park.
 This is her story.
 Read More

 I embarked on my first towpath ride on Saturday, July 29, planning to ride from Georgetown to Cumberland over a week’s time.
 This was not my first time going long-distance on the towpath, as I participated in the Sierra Club’s 50 mile walk from Washington, D.C. to Harpers Ferry, WV when I was a decade younger.
 But this was my first time traversing the miles by bike.
 Read More